Otsego Township, Michigan: History

 The Pine Creek settlement known also as New Rochester was a community located at 42° 27' 24.30" N, 85° 43' 59.64" W near the junction of Pine Creek and the Kalamazoo river in Otsego Township, Allegan County, Michigan.
 It was approximately two miles west of the present day city of Otsego.
 The site was first explored in 1829 by Giles Scott and the Sherwoods of Rochester, New York, Samuel Foster from Vermont, and Turner Aldrich, Jr. of Cattaraugus County, New York, while searching for pine tracts and a location to construct a mill site.
 Giles Scott, the son-in-law of Hull Sherwood returned to the mouth of the Pine Creek with his wife and small children in 1830 and constructed a small log cabin in 1831.
 Shortly following Scott, Turner Aldrich, Jr., arrived in Pine Creek.
 Aldrich built a water powered saw mill located on Pine Creek, one mile from its mouth in 1831.
 The mill constructed by Aldrich is believed to have cut the first lumber in Western Michigan.
-The mill burned shortly after construction but was rebuild by Aldrich in 1832.
+The mill burned down shortly after construction but was rebuilt by Aldrich in 1832.
 Hull Sherwood settled in Pine Creek in 1831.
 With the aid of Scott a dam and saw-mill were constructed at the mouth of the creek.
 The saw mill was completed in the winter of 1831-32.
 Soon followed by the construction of a grist mill in 1834.
 Lands were held by settlers through pre-emption until they were placed on the market by the government, at which time settlers were required to report to the nearest land office to pay for their land.